 Use the keyboard to navigate to CSS variables

 Starting in Microsoft Edge version 88, the Styles pane displays CSS variables and provides a link directly to the definition of each variable.
 In Microsoft Edge version 91 or later, you can use the arrow keys to easily navigate to CSS variables.
-To open the definition in the Styles pane, hover on a variable, and then press
+To open the definition in the Styles pane, hover on a variable, and then press Enter:

 For real-time updates on this feature in the Chromium open-source project, see Issue 1187735.